g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

 ge-0/0/8.200         4 2             HPLGT    1d 19:02:08 10.2.1.2
 ```

 Ok, now we are ready to forward the multicast traffic.
-Let's create a stream on our network and some members of the group.
-I'll use a tool of Mikrotik, where I can create a traffic flow of a determinated packet, in other words, I can create a multicast stream here.
+Let's create a stream on our network and some members for the group.
+I'll use a MikroTik tool to create a traffic flow of a specific packet, in other words, I can generate a multicast stream right here.
 ```
 [admin@CE2-1] /tool/traffic-generator> packet-template/print
  0 name="multicast" header-stack=mac,ip,udp interface=vlan200 assumed-mac-src=50:C2:E7:00:1F:00